YamatoMatsumura/stock_price_predictions/README.md

 ```

 Ticker Name: Name of Stock (ex.
 AAPL)
-Trial #: As different models are tested, each is organized under the Stock it was run under
+Trial #: As different models are tested, each are organized under the Stock it was run under
-Output Graph: This is the graph that graphs predictions vs actual stock closing prices to help visualize results
+Output Graph: This is the graph that compares predictions vs actual stock closing prices to help visualize results
 Output Model: This is the LSTM model in case it needs to be updated/used again later
-Notes.txt: This contains notes about the model.
-For example, currently set to show date, val loss, sequence length, n days, along with basic model layer summary
+Notes.txt: This contains key statistical values about the model and the training session.

 For better understanding, here is what an actual one may look like
 ```